-Æthelberht allowed Augustine to build the first cathedral in the old Roman city of Canterbury, which is why the senior archbishop in England is still the Archbishop of Canterbury.
+Æthelberht allowed Augustine to build the first English cathedral in the old Roman city of Canterbury, which is why the senior archbishop in England is still the Archbishop of Canterbury.
 We still have a very tangible link to this period in the form of the Gospels of St Augustine, a book that all the evidence indicates was brought to England by St Augustine himself.
 If this is so, it is almost certain that it would have been handled by Æthelburh as she learned about Christianity, though probably not from Augustine himself as he was probably dead by the time she was born.
 It is probably the oldest non-archaeological man-made object in the country.

-It is recorded that Eadbald gave Æthelburh his estate at Lyminge where she established a community that later came to be regarded as one of the first monasteries in Anglo-Saxon England, though it is unlikely to have followed a formal monastic rule during her lifetime.
-She probably lived in the hall complex that Dr Gabor Thomas has discovered on Tayne Field, and it is quite likely that she founded a church on the chalk bluff that still overlooks the centre of the village.
+It is recorded that Eadbald gave Æthelburh his estate at Lyminge where she established a household that later came to be regarded as one of the first Christian communities in Anglo-Saxon England, though it is unlikely to have followed a formal monastic rule during her lifetime.
+She probably lived in the hall complex that Dr Gabor Thomas has discovered on Tayne Field, and it is quite likely that she founded the church on the chalk bluff that still overlooks the centre of the village.
 The remains in the churchyard that we excavated in the summer of 2019 as part of this project are those of a very early Anglo-Saxon church.
 Stylistically this church appears to be mid 7th Century in date, and we have found unstratified pottery of the same date within the churchyard.
 The foundations of the church that were excavated were built in a single phase, so it is likely that the church in its entirety dates to the time of Æthelburh or very shortly afterwards.
 Bede records that although King Edwin was baptised in a wooden church in York built specially for the purpose, a new church, the first York Minster, was immediately started in stone, since this was considered to be the proper material for churches.
-If Æthelburh arrived in Lyminge expecting to stay for any length of time, it is very likely that she would have invested time and effort in building a stone church for use by herself and her household.
+If Æthelburh arrived in Lyminge expecting to stay for any length of time, it is very likely that she would have invested time and effort in building a stone church for the use of herself and her household.

 Through the archaeological excavations carried out in 2019, we have revealed one of the first stone structures constructed in England after the departure of the Romans.
-The presence of stone imported from near Boulogne, very fine quality and exceedingly hard mortar using powdered Roman brick, and a concrete floor in one of the halls on Tayne Field , all attest to the likely presence of Frankish stone masons.
+The presence of stone imported from Marquise near Boulogne, very fine quality and exceedingly hard mortar using powdered Roman brick, and a concrete floor in one of the halls on Tayne Field , all attest to the likely presence of Frankish stone masons in Lyminge.
 This seems to reveal Æthelburh as an innovative patron of novel construction methods in a continental style.
-She appears as the forerunner of many powerful royal women who went on in the later 7th and 8th Centuries to wield significant political power within Anglo-Saxon society.
+She appears as the forerunner of the many powerful royal women who went on in the later 7th and 8th Centuries to wield significant political power within Anglo-Saxon society.
 Almost all abbeys at the time were run by Abbesses, including the joint houses that contained monks as well as nuns.
 Their role was to protect the spiritual well-being of the kingdom in the fight between the forces of Good and Evil, in just the same way as men in the temporal world did so on the battlefield.
 Lyminge presents a wonderful opportunity to bring this story to life.

 You can read more about Æthelburh and much more about Anglo-Saxon England at: